MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Your final Network](/images/tutorials/basicmechanics/BM_16.png "Your final Network")

-You can also use the pre-defined Module `SynchroView2D` to reach the same goal (shown in [this chapter](/tutorials/visualization/visualizationexample1/) ).
+It is also possible to use the pre-defined module 'SynchroView2D' to accomplish a similar result.(`SynchroView2D`s usage is futherly described in [this chapter](/tutorials/visualization/visualizationexample1/) ).

 ### Grouping Modules {#TutorialGroupingModules}

-In this chapter we like to create a contour filter.
+A contour-filter can be created based on our previously created network.
 To finalize the filter, add the modules `Arithmetic2` and `Morphology` to your workspace and connect the modules as shown below.
 Double-click the module `Arithmetic2` to open its panel.
 Change the field *Function* of the module `Arithmetic2` to use the function *subtract* in the panel of the module.
-With this, we finished our contour filter.
+The contour filter is done now.
 You can inspect each processing step using the Output Inspector by clicking on the input and output connectors of the respective modules.
-The final results can be inspected using the viewers.
+The final results can be displayed using the viewer modules.
 If necessary, adjust the contrast by pressing the right-key and moving the cursor.

 ![Grouping Modules](/images/tutorials/basicmechanics/BM_17.png "Grouping Modules")

-If you like to know more information about each module, search for help.
-You can do this by right-clicking the module and select help, which offers an example network and further information about this module.
+If you'd like to know more about specific modules, search for help.
+You can do this by right-clicking the module and select help, which offers an example network and further information about the selected module in particular.

 ![Module Help](/images/tutorials/basicmechanics/BM_18.png "Module Help")

-To distinguish the image processing pipeline, you can create a group for it.
-For that: Select the three modules, for example by dragging a selection rectangle around them.
-Right-click the selection to open the context menu and select {{< menuitem "Add to New Group" >}}.
+To be able to better distinguish the image processing pipeline, you can encapsulate it in a group: Select the three modules, for example by dragging a selection rectangle around them.
+Then right-click the selection to open the context menu and select {{< menuitem "Add to New Group" >}}.

 ![Add Modules to new Group](/images/tutorials/basicmechanics/BM_19.png "Add to new Group")

 Enter a name for the new group, for example *Filter*.
 The new group is created and displayed as a green rectangle.
-The group allows for quick interactions with all its modules together.
+The group allows for quick interactions with all its modules.

 ![Your Filter Group](/images/tutorials/basicmechanics/BM_20.png "Your Filter Group")

-Your network gets very complex and you lost track?
+Your network got very complex and you lost track?
 No problem.
 Let MeVisLab arrange your modules automatically via {{< menuitem "Mein Menu" "Edit" "Auto Arrange Selection" >}} (or via keyboard shortcut {{< keyboard "CTRL" "1" >}}).

 Now, it is time to save your first network.
 Open the tab {{< menuitem "File" "Save" >}} to save the network in an *.mlab* file.